nmfs-ost/noaa-fit-resources/_posts/2019-06-14-best-practices-version-control.md

   - developer resources
 ---

-# Version Control Best Practices

 ## General principles of change management

 Some principles of software management and review are true across all workflows.
-These are presented first; for more details on possible workflows in GitHub, see "GitHub workflow" section below.
+These are presented first; for more details on possible workflows in GitHub, see the [more GitHub workflow options section](https://noaa-fisheries-integrated-toolbox.github.io/resources/developer%20resources/best-practices-version-control/#more-github-workflow-options).

 1. The `main` branch is always stable.
 To ensure stability, a combination of automated testing and manual review needs to be undertaken everytime a change is merged into `main.` At minimum complete the following checklist:
 - A series of unit tests are ran.
 Realistically, this means using a continous integration tool (we recommend [GitHub Actions](https://docs.github.com/en/actions).
 Manual running of test suites at the frequency we expect changes to be merged becomes way too cumbersome.
 The [ghactions4r package](https://nmfs-fish-tools.github.io/ghactions4r/) provides setup functions to use common GitHub Actions workflows for R packages.